statisticalbiotechnology/cb2030/qa/linearmodels.md

 1. Page 64.
 “Y = 2 + 3X + &epsilon;”
   Why is &epsilon; added to the linear regression model?
 How is the size of &epsilon; determined?
    > The text book simulates a some measurements of a relationship between two variables X and Y. They add a normal distributed error in the simulation.
 They call this error &epsilon;.
 The parameters of the normal distribution were selected according to the author's ideas of a suitable size of an error.

-1. What test R2 or F is better for assessment linear regression model performance or model fit?
-     > Normally we use $p$ values.

 ## Hypothesis Testing